 1. Strymon El Capistan V2

-A lush stereo emulation of a vintage Tape Echo device, in a cleverly simple box, plus a set spring reverb.
+This pedal is widely regarded as one of the best modern tape echo pedals, and it’s not hard to see why.
+It’s a lush-sounding stereo emulation of a vintage Tape Echo device, in a cleverly simple box – plus a spring reverb.
 It offers three Tape modes emulating different reading head configurations (Fixed, Multi and Single) and three ways to slightly tweak each one of them.
-Separate controls for Tape Age and Wow and Flutter.
-Sound on Sound mode allows you to use it as a looper.
+Separate controls allow you to tweak Tape Age and Wow and Flutter, while the Sound on Sound mode allows you to use it as a looper.
+The latest version, the V2, offers complete MIDI implementation, allowing users to save up to 300 presets and to control nearly every aspect of the pedal remotely via the EXP/MIDI jack and USB-C connections.

 Go back to list of delay types